Start something new

 Makenzie Whitaker ('19) is a Runway Program Participant, an English Major with an Entrepreneurship Minor, and kidney transplant survivor with a dream of helping kids and families through the process of taking on diseases like the one she had with her book, The Kidney Kronicles.

-20 Businesses FundedStudents were awarded seed funding to launch their businesses.
+27 Businesses FundedParticipants were awarded equity-free seed funding to start their businesses.